Breeds

 1. Frizzle chickens don’t like wet or muddy environments.
 It can cause foot problems and fungi or make them soaked, as some types don’t have waterproof feathering.

 2. Most chickens, including Frizzle chickens, don’t stand heat very well.
-Keep an extra eye on them during heat waves and try to keep them cool.
+During heat waves, keep an extra eye on them and keep them cool.

 3. Some Frizzle chickens have feathered feet and shanks.
-To ensure they’re not suffering any foot problems or fungi, check their feet at least every two weeks.
+Check their feet at least every two weeks to ensure they don’t suffer from foot problems or fungi.

 4. Frizzled Cochins are prone to obesity.
 Don’t feed them too many table scraps or treats.